RyKaj/Documentation/InfrastructureArchitecture/Database/Database-SQL-Architect.md

 app has only one tenant, and therefore needs only one database.
 The tenant has the database all to itself.

-![Design of standalone app with exactly one single-tenant database.](https://docs.microsoft.com/en-us/azure/sql-database/media/saas-tenancy-app-design-patterns/saas-standalone-app-single-tenant-database-11.png)
+<kbd>![Design of standalone app with exactly one single-tenant
+database.](https://docs.microsoft.com/en-us/azure/sql-database/media/saas-tenancy-app-design-patterns/saas-standalone-app-single-tenant-database-11.png)

 Each app instance is installed in a separate Azure resource group.
 The